clementwjl/AIH-Chatbot/README.md

 python3 evaluator.py
 ```

+Upon successful execution, you will observe two things:
+#### 1. Your folder will be populated with 2 new CSVs, titled _groundtruth_eval_dataset.csv_ and _basic_qa_ragas_dataset.csv_ respectively.
-Upon successful execution, the script will produce a terminal print statement containing evaluation metrics.
+#### 2. the script will produce a terminal print statement containing evaluation metrics.
 An example output may look like the following:

 ```
 {'context_precision': 1.0000, 'faithfulness': 1.0000, 'answer_relevancy': 0.9942, 'context_recall': 0.9667}
 ```
 These metrics provide valuable insights into how well your chatbot's language model is performing based on the evaluation dataset.